evennia/evennia/docs/README.md

 - Follow the normal [Evennia Getting-Started instructions][getting-started] to install Evennia.
 Use a virtualenv.
-- Make sure you `cd` to the folder containing your `evennia/` repo.
+- Make sure you `cd` to the folder _containing_ your `evennia/` repo (so two levels up from `docs/`).
-- Create a new game folder called `gamedir` next to your regular game dir (if you have the same level as your `evennia` repo with `evennia --init gamedir`.
-Then `cd` into it and run `evennia migrate` to create the database.
-You don't need to continue to start the game.
+- Create a new game folder called `gamedir` at the same level as your `evennia` repo with

+    evennia --init gamedir

+- Then `cd` into it and create a new, empty database.
+You don't need to start the game or do any further changes.

+    evennia migrate

 - This is how the structure should look at this point:

 ```
   (top)
   |
-  ----- evennia/  (the top-level folder, where docs/ is)
+  ----- evennia/  (the top-level folder, containing docs/)
   |
   ----- gamedir/
 ```

-- Make sure you are still in your virtualenv, then go to `evennia/docs/` and run `make install` or `pip install -r requirements.txt` to install the doc-building requirements.
+- Make sure you are still in your virtualenv, then go to `evennia/docs/` and install the doc-building requirements:

+    make install
+    or
+    pip install -r requirements.txt

-- Finally, run `make local` will build the full documentation, including the auto-docs.
+- Finally, build the full documentation, including the auto-docs:

+    make local

+- The rendered files will appear in a new folder `evennia/docs/build/html`.
   Note any errors from files you have edited.
 - Point your web browser to `evennia/docs/build/html/index.html` to view the full docs.